stepmat/Codenames_GPT/README.md

 * **Two Teams:** Played using the full set of rules from the original Codenames game, where two teams (red codemaster/guesser and blue codemaster/guesser) attempt to identify all words of their team’s colour first.
 Selecting the assassin word results in an immediate win for the other team.
 Guessers can also inadvertently help the opposing team win if they accidentally select any words of their colour.
 Rather than using a scoring system, this version measures success in terms of overall win-rate.

 Each submission will (unless otherwise requested by the entrants) be automatically included in both tracks.
 A round robin style tournament will be used to evaluate the performance of each team.
 For the Single Team track, performance will be determined based on the average score over all games.
 For the Two Teams track, performance will be determined based on the average win-rate over all games.

-## Prize Money

-This IEEE CIS Education Competition Subcommittee will award prize money to the top three teams (performance averaged over both tracks):
-- First Place: $500 USD
-- Second Place: $300 USD
-- Third Place: $200 USD

-Terms and Conditions:
-- Competition entrants who wish to be eligible for this prize money can only be associated with a maximum of one submission.

 ## Additional Rules